ahadb/nextjs-blog/posts/what-is-an-mpa.md

 or application as an MPA just because it’s the shiny new object, or because the creators of MPAs website might look cool, but rather carefully weigh out my options as you learn more about the architecture and framework.

-A notable difference in an MPA vs traditional web applications (Django, Wordpress, Ruby on Rails, etc) is that JavaScript is universal, meaning that the server is also written in JavaScript - everything is one language.
+The most notable difference in an MPA vs traditional web applications (Django, Wordpress, Ruby on Rails, etc) is that JavaScript is universal, meaning that the server is also written in JavaScript - everything is one language.
 A few ultra-modern MPAs to check out and I'm sure there will be more coming:

 1. [Qwik](https://qwik.builder.io/)